 Co-Founder; Associate Professor in Mechanical Engineering, University of Birmingham

 His research interests focus on the development of clean and energy-efficient powertrains for vehicular applications and his expertise lies in the integration of modelling and experimental characterisation of pollutant emissions and powertrain systems.
 He has been involved in several Industry and EPSRC projects.

 Intelligence and Connectivity

-We are interested in studying the natural systems which shape and guide the processes of the natural world.
-Our long-term goal is to identify and characterize the scientific mechanisms specific to our principal areas of research.
+We are interested in Engineering.
+Particularly, we focus on the design and control of the energy-efficient connected and autonomous vehicles (CAVs) and robots.
+Our long-term goal is to identify and characterize systematic approaches and theories specific to our principal areas of research.
 You can read on to find out more about these projects below.

 AUTONOMOUS MAPPING ROVERS

 In this project a planar rover is equipped with different sensors like Lidar, camera and ultra-sonic range finders, as well as required processors to build a autonomous 2D mapping system.
 This platform is used to test developed mapping and motion control algorithms to autonomously move around and prepare a 2D map of rooms.
 The captured map is sent to a visualisation ROS-based server for illustration on a screen.

 LOOK-AHEAD INFORMATION OF ROAD IMPROVES EMISSION AND ENERGY CONSUMPTION OF ENGINES